List of L.A. Guns members: 2016 onwards: Guns returns to the group

 In September 2016, it was announced that Tracii Guns would be rejoining L.A.
 Guns for the first time since leaving in 2002, after the guitarist had reunited with vocalist Phil Lewis at several shows the previous year billed as "L.A.
 Guns' Phil Lewis and Tracii Guns".
 On December 1, Lewis announced that he would no longer be a member of the band as of January 1, 2017; however, it was quickly added by the group's new label Frontiers Records that the vocalist was referring to the version of the band featuring bassist Kenny Kweens and drummer Steve Riley, who would be replaced with Johnny Martin and Shane Fitzgibbon, respectively.
 The band released The Missing Peace in 2017, which was the first studio album by Lewis and Guns together in 15 years.
 After touring in promotion of the release, Michael Grant left L.A.
 Guns in March 2018.
 Although his departure was initially announced to be his choice, Grant later claimed that he was fired for "absolutely no reason".

 Grant was initially replaced by Johnny Monaco, who had recently left Enuff Z'Nuff.
 However, by June he had left the band and been replaced by former bassist Adam Hamilton, with Lewis claiming that Monaco "hated the travel and just wanted to focus on his own stuff".
 Hamilton had left again by early 2019, with Ace Von Johnson taking his place.
 In March 2019, Fitzgibbon also left and was replaced by Scot Coogan.
 Riley launched his own version of L.A.
-Guns in December 2018, enlisting Jacob Bunton on vocals, Scotty Griffin on guitar and Kelly Nickels on bass.
+Guns in December 2018, enlisting Jacob Bunton on vocals and guitar, Scotty Griffin on guitar and Kelly Nickels on bass.
 In April 2019, Kurt Frohlich replaced Bunton as the group's frontman.

+Riley died on October 24, 2023, at age 67.
+His version of the band have since announced that they would continue.
+On February 28, 2025, Riley's version of L.A.
+Guns announced their disbandment.